awanish285/CreateProduct/README.md

 ==================================================================================================================================================================
 #SOAP vs REST Web Services

-There are many differences between SOAP and REST web services.
+#There are many differences between SOAP and REST web services.
 The important 10 differences between SOAP and REST are given below:

+#SOAP

 1)	SOAP is a protocol.
 2)	SOAP stands for Simple Object Access Protocol.